microsoft/github-copilot-for-data-science/.github/chatmodes/ds-categorical-analysis.chatmode.md

 ---
 # Data Science Analysis Mode: Categorical Data

+This chat mode is designed for practical, intermediate level data science tasks involving categorical data.
 This agent mode assists with basic statistical and machine learning methods for categorical data.
-Starting with an existing Jupyter notebook and data set, you can add the following types of sections:
+Starting with an existing Jupyter notebook provided and data set, add to the notebook with the following types of sections:

 ## Statistical Methods
 - Frequency tables and cross-tabulations